json-schema-org/json-schema-spec/jsonschema-core.md

 [in-place applicators](#in-place) defined in this document.

-This keyword applies its subschema to any array elements which have not been deemed "evaluated" by other keywords per {{#unevaluated}}.
+This keyword applies its subschema to any array elements which have not been deemed "evaluated" per {{#unevaluated}}.
 Validation passes if the keyword's subschema validates against all applicable array elements.

 If the `unevaluatedItems` subschema is applied to any positions within the instance array, it produces an annotation result of boolean true, analogous to